Cracking the Hereditary Code

 Another reason we manifest similar problems as our parents is because we did the same things that damage a body as they did.
-For example:

 Is this hereditary?
 Or is this simply a consequence of putting too much sugar and sweets in the body.
 In fact, many of us will get type 2 diabetes if we continue to eat too much sugar and sweets.

 I do believe that we can have a propensity to certain health issues because of what our parents passed down to us genetically, but that propensity is not a certainty.
 We have a choice as to how we treat our bodies and our lives.

 If we sow the same thing as everyone else, we will probably reap the same thing as everyone else.